 Within that limited timeframe, I think my portfolio has done pretty well against both the investment trust professionals and an imaginary but highly attractive 4% inflation-linked bond.
 However, there are many years of testing to do in order to see if that good start is sustainable over the long term.

 Don’t forget about special dividends and other windfalls

-In 2014 my income portfolio received the significant sum of £1,904 from nil-paid rights as part of RSA’s rights issue.
-That amounted 9% of the previous year’s total income.
+In 2014 my income portfolio received the sum of £1,904 from nil-paid rights as part of RSA’s rights issue.
+That amounted to 9% of the previous year’s total income.